Jayde Riviere: College career

 Riviere verbally committed to playing college soccer for the Michigan Wolverines at the University of Michigan in 2014.
 In total, she received 28 full scholarship offers before she enrolled at the Michigan School of Kinesiology in the fall of 2019.
 She also rejected offers to play professionally in order to attend Michigan.
 She made her collegiate debut starting in the season opener on August 22, 2019, a 5–0 win over Marshall Thundering Herd.
 She scored her first and only collegiate goal on November 8, 2019, scoring the overtime winner in a 2–1 victory against the Rutgers Scarlet Knights in the 2019 Big Ten women's soccer tournament semi-final.
 In her freshman season, she was named to the Big Ten All-Freshman Team.
 In 2021, she made a career-high 22 appearances on the season and helped lead Michigan to the 2021 Big Ten women's soccer tournament title, the third in team history and first since 1999, as well as a program-tying best NCAA quarter-finals appearance.
 She made one appearance in the 2022 season, on August 28 against Boston University Terriers, before announcing she would be ending her Michigan career early due to a lower body injury.
 In total she made 47 appearances for Michigan, registering one goal and three assists.

 Club career

 In April 2022, Riviere signed with AFC Ann Arbor of the amateur USL W League ahead of the inaugural 2022 USL W League season.
 She made four appearances during the season.

 Despite being touted as a first round pick, Riviere did not declare for the 2023 NWSL Draft amid rumoured interest from European clubs.
-On January 21, 2023, she signed her first professional contract with English Women's Super League team Manchester United on a two-and-a-half year deal.
+On January 21, 2023, she signed her first professional contract with English Women's Super League team Manchester United on a two-and-a-half-year deal.
+She made her debut on May 7, as an 86th-minute substitute in a 3–0 win against Tottenham Hotspur in the WSL.

+Riviere scored her first goal for United on September 14, 2025, in a 5–1 win against London City Lionesses and her 50th appearance for the club.